xcarin/xcarin.github.io/about.md

 ---

 ## Hello🪴
 I studied EEE.
 I am experienced in supporting large-scale systems projects, and have some working knowledge of data.
-The purpose of this website is to document my learning processes.
+This website is to document my learning processes.

 > Systems